relick/libriichi/README.md

 - Fun to play

 TODOs key (in order of priority):
-1. TODO-MVP: Critical to play a game of riichi mahjong.
+1. ~~TODO-MVP: Critical to play a game of riichi mahjong.~~
-2. TODO-AI: Required for functioning AI.
-AI not usable until all TODO-AI cleared.
+2. TODO-DEBT: Tech debt that it would be nice to find solutions for.
 3. TODO-RULES: Required for implementing rulesets other than a standard yonma.
-4. TODO-QOL: Quality of life feature not necessary for a playable game.
+4. TODO-AI: Required for functioning AI.
+AI not usable until all TODO-AI cleared.
-5. TODO-DEBT: Tech debt that it would be nice to find solutions for.
+5. TODO-QOL: Quality of life feature not necessary for a playable game.
 6. TODO-OPT: Optimisation opportunity that it would be nice to improve if possible.